KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

   -

    - Abiding
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Aqua
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Armored
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Bait
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Barbarian
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Beastslayer
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Blacksmith
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Chaos
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Chunky
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Convulse
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Deadshot
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Deranged
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Disarmor
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Divert
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Double Strike
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Fumble
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Gears
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Hardened
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Inflame
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Inquisitive
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Judgement
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Kill Aura
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Launch
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Lava Walker
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Lifesteal
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Lucid
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Overload
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Patch
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Rebound
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Slingshot
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Strife
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Thunderlord
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Turmoil
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Twinge
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Unholy
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - WaterWalker
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Wings
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.